This article has links to products and services we love, which we may make commission from.

 I would take the advertisement of internet access in Cuba resorts cautiously.

 We did have two computers to access the internet on at our resort, Brisas del Caribe, in Varadero but access was temperamental.

 WiFi in Varadero

-Varadero is a extremely popular package resort area of Cuba, Google is awash with question regarding free WiFi in Cuba, internet access in hotel bedrooms etc for this area.
-For now, you just have to accept that WiFi access is not a definite!
-According to tripadvisor there is access to the internet in the following places in Varadero.
+Varadero is an extremely popular package resort area of Cuba, Google is awash with a question regarding free WiFi in Cuba, internet access in hotel bedrooms etc for this area.
+For now, you just have to accept that WiFi access is not definite!
+According to TripAdvisor, there is access to the internet in the following places in Varadero.

 - Blau Marina

 - Blau, Varadero